 Distillers distill alcohol such as gin, rum, whiskey, bourbon, brandy, tequila, vodka, schnapps, and other spirits.
 Distillation involves purifying a liquid through evaporation and condensation to create alcohol.
 It’s a complex process that has been around for centuries, but it still takes years for a distiller to perfect the process.

 For years, there were only a handful of distilleries in existence.
 They were world famous distilleries like Jack Daniels, Bacardi, Absolut, Jose Cuervo, or Tanqueray.
 In the past decade, craft distilleries have rapidly gained popularity.
-With only 50 micro-distilleries in 2005, there are now nearly 1000 in the US.
+With only 50 micro-distilleries in 2005, in 2017, there are now over 2,000 in the US.
 These small batch distilleries create less than 100,000 gallons of spirits each year.

 Micro-distilleries can set themselves apart from the competition by creating complex tastes, using organic or local ingredients, utilizing fresh spring waters, focusing on quick turn around times, aging in special barrels, or distilling with unique techniques.
 They are pushing the envelope of what is possible in the spirits world and it’s all very exciting for spirit fans.
 When you combine this out of the box thinking with a unique location, inspirational story, unexpected ingredients, and small unique batches, you have a recipe for success.